shorebirdtech/website/src/pages/jobs.md

 ---

-# Founding "Business Person"
+# Founding "Business Generalist"

 Shorebird is currently 3 software engineers.
-We're great at what we do, but we have little "business experience".
 The most pressing issues facing Shorebird are no longer "can we build it", but "can we build a business around this", which involves "can we market, package, sell in a way that the market understands."
+I'm looking for someone to partner with in solving some of the non-coding challenges of the business.

 We've done alright so far.
 Shorebird has had over 20k sign-ups in the last year, resulting in ~2000 monthly active users and over 300 paying customers.
 Revenues have been growing over 10% month over month for the last year, but could grow much faster with your help.

 The biggest bottleneck for Shorebird that we do not have anyone consistently moving the non-code parts of the company forward every day.
 I (Eric, Founder) try, but I have a lot of responsibilities to track.
 I need someone to brainstorm with me on what would be our most impactful non-coding work, divide it up with me, and then go run!